Varbitsa, Veliko Tarnovo Province

-census, Varbitsa currently has a population of 1089 people with a permanent address registration in the settlement.
+census, Varbitsa has a population of 1,089 people with a permanent address registration in the settlement.

 Geography

 The village is 25 kilometers from Veliko Tarnovo and 15 km from Gorna Oryahovitsa.
 It lies on the shore of the Yantra River.
 The climate's characteristic traits are a hot summer and a cold winter.

 The elevation of the village ranges between 50 and 99 meters, with an average elevation of 56 meters.

 Most of the land area of the village (89%) is covered by agricultural territories, followed by 8% of urbanized areas and 3% of dams and rivers.
 The village has no forests within its area.

 Culture

-The old name of the village was Vleshitsa, in 1936, it receives the name Varbitsa.
+The old name of the village was Vleshitsa.
+In 1936, it received the name Varbitsa.
 In the nearby area Mustadzha there are traces of Roman and Thracian civilizations.

 Buildings

 During the period after the merger of the two villages Sergyuvets and Teminsko, Parvomaytsi flourishes as a settlement.
 Most buildings were built during that time.